ragley/Foosbots_SPR_23/README.md

-# __Foosbots_Fall_22__
+# __Oklahoma State AI Foosball__
-This project leverages the Unity game engine and ML Agents, an open source package for Unity, to train a neural network via reinforcement learning to play the game of foosball.
+This project leverages the Unity game engine and ML Agents, an open source package for Unity, to train a neural network via reinforcement learning to play the game of foosball on a physical foosball table.
 <br></br>

 ## __Getting Started__
-First, you will need to install Unity 2021.3.11 which can be found at the following link: <https://unity.com/releases/editor/archive>
+First, you will need to install Unity 2021.3.11 which can be found at the following link: <https://Unity.com/releases/editor/archive>

 In order to utilize the precise version of python required, it is recommended that all work be done within a virtual environment.
 An easy guide for setting up a virtual environment can be found here: <https://github.com/Unity-Technologies/ml-agents/blob/main/docs/Using-Virtual-Environment.md>